 Please make sure the material cannot be found in the law library, the university library, or in an electronic database before making an ILL request.
-The library will not request items that we own that are in temporary use or on reserve.
-If an item is checked out, inquire at the circulation desk about placing a hold on the item; you will be notified when the item is returned.
+The library will not request items that we own that are checked out or on reserve (if an item is checked out, ask at the circulation desk to place a hold on the item; you will be notified when the item is returned).

 Search Law Journal Library by Citation

 The copyright law of the United States (Title 17, United States Code) governs the making of photocopies or other reproductions of copyrighted material.
 Under certain conditions specified in the law, libraries and archives are authorized to furnish a photocopy or other reproduction.
 One of these specific conditions is that the photocopy or reproduction is not to be “used for any purpose other than private study, scholarship, or research.”
 If a user makes a request for, or later uses a photocopy or reproduction for purposes in excess of “fair use,” that user may be liable for copyright infringement.
 This institution reserves the right to refuse a copy request if, in its judgment, fulfillment of the request would violate copyright law.